The most commonly considered parameter that tests vary on is scope (or sometimes referred to as “size”).

 This is sometimes necessary for testing.
 For instance,

 timer_tests.cc tests timer deadlines, which cannot be tested

 precisely just by exercising kernel APIs from userspace because the kernel

 reserves some slack in how it may coalesce timers set from

 Compatibility tests, sometimes known as conformance tests, extend the notion of correctness to meeting a given specification and complying with it over time.
 A compatibility test is expressed in certain contractual terms and can be run against more than one implementation of that contract, to ensure that any number of implementations are compatible.

-- Fuchsia’s Compatibility Test Suite (CTS) builds tests that validate Fuchsia’s system interface.
-CTS tests can run against different versions of Fuchsia, to ensure that they remain in compatibility or to detect breaking changes.
-In the fullness of time, CTS tests will cover the entirety of the surface of the Fuchsia SDK.
+- The Compatibility Tests for Fuchsia (CTF) are tests that validate Fuchsia’s system interface.
+CTF tests can run against different versions of Fuchsia, to ensure that they remain in compatibility or to detect breaking changes.
+In the fullness of time, CTF tests will cover the entirety of the surface of the Fuchsia SDK.

 - FIDL uses a specific binary format (or wire format) to encode FIDL messages that are exchanged between components over channels.
 FIDL client-side and server-side bindings and libraries exist in many languages such as C, C++, Rust, Dart, and Go.
 The FIDL compatibility tests and Golden FIDL (GIDL) tests ensure that the different implementations are binary-compatible, so that client and servers can talk to each other correctly and consistently regardless of their developer’s choice of programming language.

 - Fuchsia Inspect uses a certain binary format to encode diagnostics information.
 Inspect is offered in multiple languages and the underlying binary format may change over time.
 Inspect validator tests ensure binary-compatibility between all reader/writer implementations.